Sev9210/Basic-Web-Scraping-Day-45/README.md

 # Hacker News (Y Combinator) Web Scraper - Day 45 (Modified Mastery)

-A highly structured, production-ready Python web scraper that accurately parses the Hacker News homepage.
+IMPORTANT NOTE: THIS IS JUST A BASIC WEBSRAPING FOR STATIC WEBPAGE A highly structured, production-ready Python web scraper that accurately parses the Hacker News homepage.
 While built as part of **Day 45 of the "100 Days of Code: The Complete Python Pro Bootcamp"**, this code skips the fragile, standard list-zipping tutorial architecture in favor of a robust **Row-by-Row Extraction Blueprint**.

 ## 🎯 The Challenge: Why the Original Goal Fails